 Midge Creek Campground is 1.2 miles east of Huntington Lake in the Sierra National Forest.
 The campground is composed of a group site (A) and an adjacent family, tents-only camping area (B).
 Visitors to either site need only take a short drive to reach Huntington Lake and all of its attributes.
 The lake is lined with resorts, marinas, campgrounds, launch ramps, and other excellent facilities.
 Fishing and boating are popular at Huntington Lake.
 Nearby trails lead into the wilderness.

-The group area is an inviting open space, shaded by mature fir trees.
+The group area at Midge Creek Campground is an inviting open space, shaded by mature fir trees.
 The site can accept for RVs, trailers, and tents.
 Groups could also use the family, tents-only area if more space is needed.

 General Camping Information

 Not all campsites can accommodate trailers or RVs of all lengths.
 Check carefully on the reservation site when you make your reservation to be sure your vehicle will fit your campsite.
 Opening dates for campgrounds may vary as they are often dependent on weather conditions.